 —On Tinian, Little Boy is ready to go, awaiting word on weather, with General LeMay to make the call.
 With the weather clearing near Hiroshima, still the primary target, taking off the night of August 5 appears the most likely scenario.
 Secretary of War Stimson writes of a “troubled” day due to the uncertain weather, adding: “The S-1 operation was postponed from Friday night [August 3] until Saturday night and then again Saturday night until Sunday.”

-—Hiroshima remains the primary target, with Kokura #2 and Nagasaki third.
+—Hiroshima remains the primary target--the very center of the highly-populated city--with Kokura #2 and Nagasaki third.

 --Gen. Douglas MacArthur, who directed the U.S. war in